Phylex/Datenraffinerie/README.md

 $ sudo make install
 ```

-This installs the `fracker` program onto the system.
+This installs the `fracker` and `turbo-pump` program onto the system.
 After running the above commands the fracker command should be available on the command line.

 ## Running Datenraffinerie
 After the installation the command `datenraffinerie` is available.